 As consumers of media, we need an element of caveat lector- reader beware.
 But we also need to be aware, to be literate.
 This series of panels will showcase journalists struggling to make sense of a turbulent reality.

-- Sam Donaldson, renowned reporter and news anchor for ABC News (1967-2013) will be the keynote speaker at the awards banquet on Saturday evening.
-Donaldson was a White House correspondent for 13 years and a panelist and a co-anchor of the network’s Sunday program “This Week.”
+- Sam Donaldson, renowned reporter and news anchor for ABC News (1967-2013), will be the keynote speaker at the awards banquet Saturday evening.
+Donaldson was a White House Correspondent for 13 years and a panelist and co-anchor of the network’s Sunday program “This Week.”

 Panels will be presented at the Mesilla Community Center.
 The Zia Award Luncheon and Saturday evening awards banquet will be at La Posta in Mesilla.

-Conference cost for members is $85. ($95. for non-members), with an optional walking tour of Mesilla, New Mexico available for just $12.
-New this year is a student rate of $25.
-(This does not include the Zia Award Lunch or the Awards Banquet.)
+Conference cost for members is $85 for NMPW members ($95 for non-members), with an optional walking tour of Mesilla, New Mexico available for just $12.
+New this year is a student rate of $25 (this does not include the Zia Award Lunch or the Awards Banquet).

 A discount for rooms is available at the Ramada Inn of Las Cruces. $75 for a single king bed or split a double queen for $85.
 To reserve a room, call 575-526-4411 and request a room under “New Mexico Press Women.”

 Our gratitude to our public interest sponsors who helped make this conference possible.
 Ultra Health is supporting the conference at the platinum level.

 The Institute for Analytic Journalism is supporting the conference at the bronze level.